Advanced Vocab Words - Set 8 Flashcards

 105

-# Which vocabulary word means the following? adj. indifferent to pleasure or pain n. one who is indifferent to pleasure or pain ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. indifferent to pleasure or pain n. one who is indifferent to pleasure or pain ## Footnote *Hint: starts with "s"*

 stoic ## Footnote synonyms: apathetic, detached, impassive, indifferent, unemotional The _stoic_ soldier bore his injuries without complaint.
 The _stoic_ remained calm during the chaos, showing no signs of distress.